seezee/conditionally-load-cf7/README.txt

 In its default settings, Contact Form 7 loads its JavaScript and CSS stylesheet on every page.
 This slows page loading and taxes server and client resources.
 Use this plugin to control which pages the scripts load on.

+NEW in v1.0.15: The plugin also prevents scripts and styles from the following plugins from loading.
+If you are using any other plugin that extends Contact Form 7 and loads its scripts on all pages, please open a support ticket and we will look into adding it.

+* Contact Form 7 Multi Drag & Drop Multi-File Upload
+* Contact Form 7 Multi-Step

 == Installation ==

 ### USING THE WORDPRESS DASHBOARD